 This new initiative will see the Royal Yachting Association (RYA) work alongside sailing clubs across the country, as it bids to promote grassroots sailing and support junior and youth sailors develop their racing skills.
 In 2014, Windermere School became the first school in the UK to achieve RYA Champion Club status.
 RYA Champion Clubs are recognised as being ‘Centres of Excellence’ for junior race training and racing, many forming the very foundation of the British Sailing Teams.
 To gain this status, the school had to show that it not only introduces young people into racing, but also that it develops their enthusiasm and talent.
 A measure of this success is the number of young sailors who have gained places in the RYA Zone / Home Country Squads.
 Four years on, the school has now met the exacting standard required to achieve BYS Recognised Club status.

 This status sets apart those sailing clubs, such as Windermere School, which demonstrate a commitment to the development of junior and youth racing and race training, delivered in a safe and fun environment.
-Since achieving its Champion Club status, several Windermere School pupils have won major championships in various classes, the most recent being Felix Stewart and Jake Harris, who won the prestigious Eric Twiname Junior Championship Trophy at Rutland Water last month.
+Several Windermere School pupils have won major championships in various classes.
 Graeme Rowe is the RYA Principal and Chief Sailing Instructor at Windermere School and has been race coaching for almost twenty years: “British Youth Sailing status demonstrates our continued commitment to bringing through talented race sailors.
-Several students have won national titles over the last few years and I have every confidence that more will follow.
+Several students have won national titles over the last few years and I have every confidence that more will follow.”

 The first time my daughter and I visited the school she said to me “that is a happy school no question.”
 The scholastic achievements of the school are evident and an easy measure for a school to demonstrate.
 What is hard to quantify is the holistic development of a pupil at which, in my experience, Windermere School excels.